- Credit Hours: 3

 Commission on Accreditation of Allied Health Education Programs

 25400 US Highway 19 North, Suite 158

 Clearwater, FL 33763

 Third semester students should plan to take a medical assisting certification examination.
 Upon successful completion of the examination, graduates will receive the Certified Medical Assistant, CMA (AAMA) or the Registered Medical Assistant, RMA (AMT) credentials.

 Learning experiences for students in the Medical Assisting Certificate Program are provided in classrooms and laboratories on the Airport Campus in Lexington Hall.
 Student preclinical experience is provided in a simulated medical office adjacent to the classroom.
 Required clinical experiences (externships/internships) are arranged through affiliations with local medical offices and other healthcare facilities.

-The Medical Assisting Program at Midlands Technical College has a Job Placement Rage average of 89.66% and Exam Pass Rate of 100% over the past five years.
-Click here to view report.
+The Medical Assisting Program at Midlands Technical College has a Job Placement Rate average of 100% and Exam Pass Rate of 100%.
+Click to review reporting years.

 Students who are admitted to the Medical Assisting program are required to purchase and maintain standard white laboratory coats at an approximate cost of $25.
 Students must maintain at least a “C” in all Medical Assisting courses.
 Students may repeat no more than two program courses.
 All classes are at Airport Campus and admitted only during the fall semester.

 In addition to the college’s placement test and the admissions requirements of the Health Sciences Department, specific admission criteria to the Medical Assisting program are:

 |MED-103||Medical Assisting Introduction||3|